HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ## Schema linter
-Living in the repository there is a [script](https://github.com/HumanCellAtlas/metadata-schema/blob/master/src/schema_linter.py) to test the schema against these rules, to make sure they are followed thoroughly.
-These constraints are labeled as `must` (Will produce an error if not followed) or `should` (Will throw a warning if not followed).
+The schema linter uses a python script to ensure the rules of the schema style guide are followed.
+These rules are labeled as `must` (Will produce an error if not followed) or `should` (Will throw a warning if not followed).
+The script, [`schema_linter.py`](https://github.com/HumanCellAtlas/metadata-schema/blob/master/src/schema_linter.py), that performs these checks is in the [src folder](https://github.com/HumanCellAtlas/metadata-schema/blob/master/src/).

-Currently testing:
+Below is a list of rules that are currently tested:

 ||**Must**|**Should**|
 :------|:------|:------|